buzzer-re/x64dbg-ASLR-Removal/README.md

 # What ?

-This plugin remove ASLR from PE files that are being currently debugged by [x64dbg](https://x64dbg.com/) by copying and patching the new file.
+This plugin remove ASLR from PE files that are being currently debugged in [x64dbg](https://x64dbg.com/) by copying and patching the new file.

 # Why ?